Bryan County High School

 Bryan County High School is a public high school in Pembroke, Georgia, United States.
 The school mascot is the Redskin.
 The current campus opened in the 1985–86 school year, and is connected to Bryan County Middle School.
-The current principal is Elizabeth Raeburn, who has served since the 2021–22 school year.
-Bryan County Highschool is owned by Jake Vendetti and the Memorial Day Matadors.
+The current principal is Russ Winter, who has served since the 2023-24 school year.

 Sports

-Bryan County High School Softball Team holds the 1983, 1986, and 2001 state championship titles for slow pitch Softball.
-The Team has been to the state playoffs many times for fast pitch softball, but has never claimed a title.
+Bryan County High School softball team holds the 1983, 1986, and 2001 state championship titles for slow-pitch softball.